Comic Book / The Vision

 - The Worf Effect: Much like Cyborg of the Teen Titans and Red Tornado of the Justice League, the Vision is often the first Avenger to be taken down in order to demonstrate how powerful the villain of the week is.
 The fact that he can be rebuilt after being destroyed certainly helps.

 - Working with the Ex: After his marriage with the Scarlet Witch goes south, the two Avengers worked together off and on.
+Then Disassembled happened.
+Vision was slightly less willing to work with Wanda after he got better, though they did eventually manage to mend most of their fences.

 - Xanatos Gambit: Ultron-5's plan regarding the Vision had two intended outcomes: the Vision kills the Avengers or the Vision leads the Avengers into a death trap.
 The Vision takes a third option, but Ultron still wins thanks to the control crystal in the synthezoid's head.